yousefalatari/ma1sd/docs/features/experimental/application-service.md

 > **NOTE:** Make sure you are familiar with [configuration format and rules](../../configure.md).

 Integration as an Application service is a three steps process:
-1. Create the baseline mxisd configuration to allow integration.
+1. Create the baseline ma1sd configuration to allow integration.
 2. Integrate with the homeserver.
 3. Configure the specific capabilities, if applicable.